-Results: In this current pandemic environment, a reduction in our State budget has compelled us to assign a portion of three of the four CAFE-funded staff members' salaries to gift and/or income (earned revenue) accounts.
+Results: An earlier-mentioned reduction in our State budget compelled us to assign a portion of three of the four CAFE-funded staff members' salaries to gift and/or income (earned revenue) accounts.
 The CAFE-funded director position remains fully paid on State funds.
-The Education Coordinator/Kentucky Children's Garden manager remains paid on gift and income accounts (no State funding).
+The Education Coordinator/Kentucky Children's Garden manager remains paid on gift and income accounts (no State funding), as does the Staff Support I position.
 It will be important to discuss with UK PPD their ability to continue to support Arboretum and whether more financial support for grounds workers is feasible (over 50% of Arboretum's annual budget is expended by UK PPD on funds that are not managed by Arboretum).

 Analysis of results and reflection: We concur that a long-term (10 to 15-years) staff plan is needed to guide strategic staff additions.
 A long-term staffing plan was presented to the Advisory Board c.
 2015 but we were unable to make any progress due to a lack of recurring funds.
 We will revisit and update the long-term plan and associated costs.
-The plan should also consider the staffing needs for the opening of the renovated/expanded Visitor Center (3 to 5-year range) and accompanying relocation of grounds staff and director to an off-site location.
+The plan should also consider the staffing needs for the opening of the renovated/expanded Visitor Center (3 to 5-year range).
+All of the Ground staff and the director were relocated to the former Motor Pool facility in July 2022 when the facility became available.

-3. E. Review and recommend a revised membership/Friends structure and donor recognition

-- 3. E. 1.
+- 3. E. Review and recommend a revised membership/Friends structure and donor recognition - 3.
+E. 1.
 Consider rates for Friends recognition levels - 3.
 E. 2.
 Recommend benefits to donors for giving levels

-A new model to recognize donors as Friends was developed at the same time as discussions about changes in the Friends Board of Directors occurred.
+A new model to recognize donors and volunteers as "Arboretum Friends" (rather than "Friends of The Arboretum") was developed at the same time as discussions about changes in the Friends Board of Directors occurred.
 Several discussions with the UK Alumnae Association occurred to understand their timeline, deliverables and lessons learned from their similar effort in 2018-2019.
 A 5 1⁄2-inch X 11-inch brochure was produced with the assistance of Ag Communications and the CAFE Office of Philanthropy.
 The brochure was mailed in January 2020 to all current, Founding, Lifetime and lapsed Friends to give everyone ample time to ask questions and understand the intended changes.
-The brochure explained that the change in donor recognition would take place on July 1, 2020.
+The brochure explained that the change from a dues-paying membership structure to a donor recognition program would take place on July 1, 2020.